mdagois/gca/tools/README.md

 # Tools

 This folder contains all the custom tools created for the purpose of the book.
-The tools consist of conversion tools, an HTML color picker, and the printer simulator.
+The tools consist of data converters, an HTML color picker, and the printer simulator.
 This documentation explains how to build and use them.

 ## Conversion tools